-Swimming pool cleaning basics: Learning how to care for your pool
+Swimming pool cleaning basics: How to care for a pool

 - By: Ashley Saunders